NorthOcean/Project-Erina/README.md

 ...
 ```

-You need change the above video path list `self.video_path` to each video of your dataset.
+You need to change the above video path list `self.video_path` to your dataset videos.
-If your dataset is the record with real world positions, you should calculate your transformation matrix `H` (optional) or the linear mapping weights `W` and `b` for each axis and write to `self.weights`.
+Suppose your dataset is the record with real-world positions.
+In that case, you should calculate your transformation matrix `H` (optional) or the linear mapping weights `W` and `b` for each axis and write to `self.weights`.
-Besides, you should also correct the frame rate of your videos and the sample rate of your dataset.
+Besides, you should also correct your videos' frame rate and the sample rate of your dataset.
-Default save path of these visualized results is `./YOUR_MODEL_DIR/VisualTrajs/`.
+The default saves path of these visualized results is `./YOUR_MODEL_DIR/VisualTrajs/`.

 ## Model Options

-You can custom these options both on model compents and training or evaluation.
+You can custom these options both on model components and training or evaluation.
-Note that all items that need a bool type of inputs should takes integer `0` and `1` instead of `False` and `True`.
+Note that all items that need a bool type of inputs should take integer `0` and `1` instead of `False` and `True`.

 **Environment options**:

 - `--gpu`:
 (Optional) Choose which GPU the model training or evaluation on.
-Parameter should be a positive integer.
+This parameter should be a positive integer.
 - `--verbose`:
-(Available Soon) Set if model gives output logs.
+(Available Soon) Set if the model gives output logs.
 Default is `True`.

 **Model options**: